 Lois Van Stipdonk is a past president of the Detroit Chapter of WNBA and past National Secretary of the WNBA.
 She is the retired director of the Wayne (MI) Public Library and presently serves as a trustee of The Library Network, the library cooperative serving most of southeast Michigan.
 She enjoys reading many types of books and belongs to two reading groups.

-Marika Zemke holds a master’s degree in Library and Information Sciences and works as an Adult Services Librarian at a public library in Michigan, where Reader’s Advisory is her passion.
+Marika Zemke holds a Master’s degree in Library and Information Sciences and works as the Adult Services Manager at a public library in Michigan, where Reader’s Advisory is her passion.
 Marika facilitates three book groups through her work as a librarian, including a Pre-Pub club.
 She is currently on hiatus from reviewing fiction for Library Journal.
-She is a current member of the WNBA-Detroit Chapter.
+She is a current member of the WNBA Detroit Chapter.